 Want to watch a video version of this blog post instead?

 Alright.
-See that folder we've highlighted below?
-While most folders of your web file transfer service might simply map to folders in your server's local file system, which in turn reside in a storage device directly attached to your server, that folder actually maps to a folder in a bucket in the Amazon S3 cloud.
+See that folder we've highlighted?
+While the other two folders simply map to local directories on storage devices directly attached to the server, that third folder actually maps to a folder in an Amazon S3 bucket.

 Let's now go through the steps to achieve this.